 DON’T FORGET THE SIDES

 Make sure you’re also taking into account the space along each side of the fireplace in your room.
 Especially if your fireplace is in the center of the room, you want to address these areas.
 It can be as simple as fresh paint and some artwork or as complex as full built-ins, but don’t forget about it!
 If you want your fireplace to be the major focal point without distractions, pick a contrasting paint color to help it stand out and leave the side walls pretty empty.
 If you want a more blended look, adding built-ins or using cabinets with artwork above will draw the eye throughout the room.
-If you’re going for minimal, use the same color on the walls as the fireplace cladding.
+When you’re going for minimal, use the same color on the walls as the fireplace cladding.

 Can’t do a real fireplace?
 Fake one!
 This can be as simple as attaching a mantle and legs to the wall for a space to decorate, or use drywall to build out a faux firebox.
 These can be great additions to rooms that up the luxe factor without the huge price tag of properly venting and installing a fireplace.